 ATV & Snowmobile Accidents

 Unfortunately, this pleasurable activity often results in significant and even catastrophic injuries.
-According to the Canadian Health Institute for Health Information, National Trauma Registry Analysis in Brief, for 2004-2005, Snowmobile incidents were the number-one cause of winter sports and recreation related injuries treated in a specialized trauma facility.
+According to the Canadian Health Institute for Health Information, National Trauma Registry Analysis in Brief, for 2004-2005, snowmobile incidents were the #1 cause of winter sports and recreation related injuries treated in a specialized trauma facility.
 They accounted for 40% of injuries.
-All Terrain vehicles were the number-two cause of summer sports and recreation related injuries, representing 25%.
+All-terrain vehicles were the #2 cause of summer sports and recreation-related injuries, representing 25%.
 All patients admitted to a specialized trauma facility with an injury relating to an ATV had multiple injuries.
 100% had head injuries and internal injuries.
 Those not admitted to a trauma facility often had fractures.